Healthy Gingerbread Latte

 Honey/ Maple Syrup: You can use either in place of molasses but it will not have as much of a ‘gingerbread-y’ taste.

 Milk: You can use any milk in this recipe and it will work just fine.
-I prefer non-dairy milk but if you like regular milk and don’t follow any specific diet feel free to use that!
-Homemade almond milk or walnut milk go great in this recipe,
+I prefer dairy-free milk but if you like whole milk and don’t follow any specific diet feel free to use that!
+Homemade almond milk or walnut milk go great in this recipe too.

 Can I make this without a frother?
 Yes!
 You can whisk the milk vigorously in the pan and it will get super frothy!